zagrebmukerjee/ReplicationPaper/README.md

     - This will pull data from the Census - it may take a long time.
     - It will clean and process the data, and store it in the data folder.
 4) Run replicateRegsAndExtend_short v2.R.
 This will create the estimates used in the paper.
+5) Run tablesandfigures.R
-5) Run Draft.Rmd to produce the PDF.
+6) Run Draft.Rmd to produce the PDF.
     - Draft.Rmd will make descriptive and regression tables
     - The time series of nationwide manufacturing job changes is based on an Excel file downloaded from the Census QWI Explorer (https://qwiexplorer.ces.census.gov/static/explore.html)
     - The map figures are generated in the Rmd.